fauzanmuh/ADBO_ELearn/README.md

   ```$ php artisan migrate```
   ```$ php artisan db:seed```

-Done 😉, to run LaraELearn enter the command below:
+Done 😉, to run SMKLearn enter the command below:
   ```$ php artisan serve```

 Then open the browser, and enter the url: